 Disdale, De Vries and Van Wieringen all declare Sussurro to be a personal and professional highlight.
 For Disdale, the creative use of found materials set him on the path to the perennial standout Pelorus and beyond.
 “There was a lot of innovation in response to the brief and it was a completely fresh concept.
 Our design today uses this as a backdrop although we aren’t as wild in our everyday work,” he says.

 For Feadship, the research on lightweight design and build techniques was ploughed into the 32-knot, 46.63-metre Detroit Eagle and the 36-knot, 86-metre Ecstasea.
-Sussurro was hull number 656 and they are about to sea trial number 705.
+Sussurro was hull number 656.
 Van Wieringen, who had been with the De Voogt office since 1986, left to form the naval architecture firm Azure in 2003 with Diederik van der Hoek.
 They have more than 21 yachts in the water.
 Michael Leach, who did the superstructure detailing while working at Terence Disdale Design, formed his own company in 1997 and has gone on to style award-winning yachts including Palladium and Lady S.

 It is remarkable, in strolling down memory lane with this team, how many details they can recall instantly about a yacht conceived 24 years ago.
 But then again, the spirit of Sussurro lives on in many of their finest designs.